-In compliance with the SEC Memorandum Circular No. 19, Series of 2016, we hereby submit Universal Robina Corporation's Revised Corporate Governance Manual.
-Said revisions have been approved by the Board of Directors in their meeting on May 12, 2017.
+In compliance with the Revised Code of Corporate Governance of the Securities and Exchange Commission, we hereby submit Universal Robina Corporation's Revised Corporate Governance Manual.
+The revisions have been approved by the Board of Directors in their meeting on December 16, 2020.
+This supersedes the previous Revised Corporate Governance Manual that was approved by the Board on May 12, 2017, adopted by the Corporation on October 1, 2017 and submitted to SEC on May 31, 2017.